 Nicole Fornabaio/Rd.com, iStock/ognianm, iStock/ulimi

 If a neti pot proves too tricky, a simple saline spray can also help reduce inflammation and clear out the nasal passages to give you sinus headache relief.
 Saline solution helps the cilia, the tiny hairs found in the nostrils, to move mucus and allergens out of the nose.
-These are the sinus infection symptoms you should watch out for.
+Once you know how to get rid of a sinus headache, check out these 5 sinus infection symptoms you should watch out for in the future.

 Sinus headache home remedy: warm compresses

 Nicole Fornabaio/Rd.com, iStock/Suzannah Skelton, iStock/ulimi

 Another way to reduce sinus pressure pain is to apply warm compresses to the face.
 This will warm the nasal passages and break up any blockage.
 If you can tolerate it, alternating warm compresses with cold compresses are also helpful to reduce sinus pressure pain.
 Here are 12 more home remedies for a stuffy nose.

 Standing in a steamy shower and breathing deeply will also open up the nasal passages and allow for drainage and lead to sinus headache relief.
 The steam acts similarly to the saline solution, using heat to expand as well as soothe the sinus cavity.
 This is an especially helpful remedy for the start of your day since what causes sinus headaches in the morning is often clogged nasal passages after a night of lying down.
 Just take care not to stay in the steam too long, as you could become woozy and that’s not how to get rid of a sinus headache.